 But that’s not really what I want to do.
 And I don’t think that’s what you want either.
 What we both need are some practical ways to eat healthier – healthy eating tips and hacks for saving time and energy on prepping and cooking healthy meals and snacks.

 Whether you’ve been working toward a healthier diet for a while or are just getting started, these healthy eating tips will give you a big return on your investment.
 These are things you can do on a weekend afternoon or evening, usually in about an hour, that will give you the boost you need to eat healthier the following week.

 They’ll help you make a plan, get organized, and save time.
 If you’re looking for ways to maximize your time and energy (while avoiding processed and fast food!), give these tips a try this week:

-(For more quick and healthy food ideas, download our free, no-obligation ebook, 24 Quick and Healthy Family Meals.
-And be sure to download the printable Healthy Eating Hacks Checklist and post it on where you can refer to it easily when you’re making a menu plan or grocery list for the week.)
+(For more quick and healthy food ideas, download our free ebook, 20 Quick and Healthy Family Meals, below.
+And be sure to download the printable Healthy Eating Hacks Checklist below and post it on where you can refer to it easily when you’re making a menu plan or grocery list for the week.)

 10 Healthy Eating Tips for Busy Women

 • Make a menu that fits your family’s schedule for the coming week.
 This task is the key to everything else – in fact, I’d go so far as to say that the other healthy eating tips simply won’t work if you don’t have a menu and a plan.
 Your menu can literally “make or break” your diet for the week, so be sure to create one that actually works for you.

 Take into account work schedules, after-school activities and evening meetings.
 For example, plan to make a Crock Pot meal, not try a new recipe, on a day when your husband will be working late and the kids have three after-school activities!
 And save a new recipe for a day when you’ll have a little more time in the late afternoon or early evening.